 What we're doing

 Much of the research to date on valuing restoration and providing income to landholders has been focussed on carbon value alone.
 In the lead up to the 2017 Queensland election, we undertook extensive research into the field of land carbon and land restoration.
-The result was an extensive report that highlighted the opportunity that Australian states and territories, and the Federal Government had in this space.
+The result was a landmark report that highlighted the opportunity that Australian states and territories, and the Federal Government had in this space.

 We found that management practices to assist natural regeneration, such as restricting or excluding stock and stopping repeated land clearing, logging and burning is required to restore degraded lands and sequester carbon.
 In summary, large-scale, positive transformation of deforested and degraded land is possible with the right financial incentives.

-In the lead up to the 2017 Queensland Election, our Queensland team used this information to advocate for a fund that could pay landholders to restore degraded land, sequester carbon and facilitate a range of co-benefits such as for biodiversity and by creating social or economic opportunities.
+In the lead up to the 2017 Queensland Election, the Wilderness Society's Queensland team used this information to advocate for a fund that could pay landholders to restore degraded land, sequester carbon and facilitate a range of co-benefits such as for biodiversity and by creating social or economic opportunities.

 The result was a commitment from the incoming government to establish a $500 million Land Restoration Fund.
 The Land Restoration Fund supports land sector projects that expand the carbon farming opportunities whilst also delivering environmental and social co-benefits.
-To date, $100 million has been injected into around 30 projects across the state from the outback to the rainforest, koala habitat in the Southeast of the state and across the reef catchments.
+Initially, $97 million was injected into 28 projects across the state from the outback to the rainforest, koala habitat in the Southeast of the state and across the reef catchments.

 Learn more about the Land Restoration Fund at our Facebook live webinar with one of the lead researchers behind its establishment.